meetio-theme/sublime-meetio-theme/messages/install.md

 **Many new things have been added, including:**

-- ✅ Current file highlighting in sidebar.
+- 🗂 Current file highlighting in sidebar.
-- ✅ Highlighted tabs.
+- 💡 Highlighted tabs.
-- ✅ Dirty state tab pencil.
+- ✏️ Dirty state tab pencil.
-- ✅ Large tab refinements.
+- 🤓 Auto complete, Goto Anything and Command Palette refinements.
-- ✅ Auto complete, Goto Anything and Command Palette refinements.
+- 📝 Files edited with different color in sidebar.
-- ✅ Files edited with different color in sidebar.
+- 😻 Git support.
-- ✅ Possibility to customize the Theme.
+- 🔨 Possibility to customize the Theme.
-- ✅ Amazing collection of icons
+- 🤩 Amazing collection of icons
-- ✅ Support for Color Highlighter.
+- 🌈 Support for Color Highlighter.
-- ✅ Support for Markdown Extended.
+- 🧩 Support for Markdown Extended.

 ---